My son is a different child after NAET sessions

 Is Speech Delay in Toddlers a Sign of Autism?

 Toddlers grow and change at a staggering rate, and every time you turn around, you probably notice something new that your child has mastered.
 During the early toddler years, most children begin to say words that eventually transition into phrases and sentences.
 While a language delay doesn’t automatically mean your child has autism, it is a red flag for the disorder.
-If your toddler isn’t saying any words yet, make an appointment with his pediatrician, who will run a tests to determine whether his language delay is because of autism or something else entirely.
+If your toddler isn’t saying any words yet, make an appointment with his pediatrician, who will run a test to determine whether his language delay is because of autism or something else entirely.

 How does Autism affect communication?

 The word “autism” has its origin in the Greek word “autos,” which means “self.”
 Children with ASD often are self-absorbed and seem to exist in a private world where they are unable to successfully communicate and interact with others.
 Children with ASD may have difficulty developing language skills and understanding what others say to them.
-They also may have difficulty communicating non-verbally, such as through hand gestures, eye contact, and facial expressions.
+They also may have difficulties communicating non-verbally, such as through hand gestures, eye contact, and facial expressions.

 Not every child with ASD will have a language problem.
 A child’s ability to communicate will vary, depending upon his or her intellectual and social development.
 Some children with ASD may be unable to speak.
 Others may have rich vocabularies and be able to talk about specific subjects in great detail.
 Most children with ASD have little or no problem pronouncing words.
 The majority, however, have difficulty using language effectively, especially when they talk to other people.
 Many have problems with the meaning and rhythm of words and sentences.
 They also may be unable to understand body language and the nuances of vocal tones.